demisto/content/Packs/CortexXDR/README.md

 ### 8. xdr-get-endpoints
 ---
-Gets a list of filtered endpoints.
+Gets a list of endpoints, according to the passed filters.
 Filtering by multiple fields will be concatenated using AND condition (OR is not supported).
 Maximum result set size is 100.
 Offset is the zero-based number of endpoint from the start of the result set (start by counting from 0).
 ##### Required Permissions
 **FILL IN REQUIRED PERMISSIONS HERE**
 ##### Base Command